caue-paiva/caue-paiva/README.md

-### Olá!
-Meu nome é Cauê e eu sou um estudante de ciências da computação na USP
+### Hello!
+My name is Cauê and I am a computer science student at USP.

-- 🔭 Atualmente meu principal interesse é desenvolver no framework Langchain usando Python e modelos de IA como a API do chatGPT.
+- 🔭 Currently, my main interest is developing in the Langchain framework using Python and AI models like the chatGPT API.
-- 🌱 Estou aprendendo como utilizar diversos modelos de linguagem, incluindo modelos open-source.
+- 🌱 I am learning how to use various language models, including open-source ones.
-- 📫 Pode me chamar no email cauepaivalira@outlook.com
+- 📫 You can reach me at the email cauepaivalira@outlook.com.

 [![Caue's GitHub stats](https://github-readme-stats.vercel.app/api?username=caue-paiva)](https://github.com/caue-paiva/github-readme-stats)